Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 2: Polokwane to Bulawayo – Zimbabwe

-Continuing north this morning we cross into Zimbabwe at the busiest land border in South Africa, the Beitbridge post.
+Continuing north this morning, we cross into Zimbabwe at the busiest land border in South Africa, the Beitbridge post.
 Once in Zimbabwe, we continue our long drive up to Bulawayo, second in size to the capital, Harare.
 Bulawayo is a pleasant and interesting destination featuring colonial British architecture, museums and art galleries.

 The surrounding area hosts various historical and natural attractions, including Matobo National Park and other protected areas.
 Tonight we stay at a guest house with a peaceful garden, located on the fringes of Bulawayo.